Forest-Protocols/safe-scan-provider/docs/best-practices-and-tips.md

-# Best practices and tips
+# Best Practices and Tips

 This document contains:
 - best practice recommendations for Providers and Protocol Owners to follow and